CelineAma/alx-low_level_programming1/README.md

-My first readme on function nested loops
+My readme on nested loop